 - Microsoft Office

-This feature supports tap, touch and hold, horizontal swipe or pan, and multi-touch gestures.
+This display strip supports tap, touch and hold, horizontal swipe or pan, and multi-touch gestures.

 Touch Bar hardware

 This feature is comprised of two main components.